-RV Kitchen fires can be really destructive and difficult to put out.
-In an RV, they can be especially threatening because the small space can fully go ablaze fairly quickly.
-There is an especially high number of RV kitchen fires during the holidays, both in people’s homes and in their RVs.
-This is because Thanksgiving is a time when people cook more than they usually do and even novices try their hand at cooking a big bird.
-Some people experience a disaster because they are using their RV kitchen for the first time and aren’t as careful as they should be.
+RV kitchen fires can be destructive and difficult to put out.
+An RV fire is especially threatening because the small space can fully go ablaze fairly quickly.
+There is an especially high number of RV kitchen fires during the holidays since people are cooking more than usual.
+Another reason is because people may be using their RV kitchen for the first time and aren’t as careful as they should be.

 Water Over Fire = Fireball

 The biggest mistake people make when a small kitchen fire erupts is to throw water on the flames.
-This is actually the worst thing you can do because you are essentially making the situation more combustible.
-Chances are that your kitchen fire is caused by oil and adding water to fiery oil is just plain dangerous.
+This is actually the worst thing you can do because you’re essentially making the situation more combustible.
+Chances are that your RV kitchen fire is caused by oil.
+Adding water to fiery oil is just plain dangerous.
 Water will cause an eruption after it hits the pan and quickly heats up.
-These shooting flames are often what leads fire to catch to other parts of the kitchen and eventually the entire RV.
+These shooting flames are often what leads fire to catch onto other parts of the kitchen and eventually the entire RV.

 Broilers and Toaster Ovens

-According to Bon Appetit, 33% of fires happen because food is left unattended while cooking.
-With that in mind, no, don’t leave to go pick something up from the store while there’s something simmering on the stovetop – ever.
+According to Bon Appetit, 33% of fires occur because food is left unattended while cooking.
+With that in mind, never leave appliances unattended while they’re on.
+Not even for a minute.
+This includes microwaves, broilers, toasters and toaster ovens.

 - Never wear loose sleeves or hanging accessories like scarves when cooking on the stovetop or placing/removing food from the oven.

 - Clean your oven regularly, not just when it begins to smell or smoke.